 The all-new Bontrager Verse saddle lineup brings a fresh approach to fit and sizing.
-It has a slightly wider mid section, full length cutout, and is designed for unisex use.
-We put them to the test, here’s the details (and the “why” behind the design), along with our first impressions…
+It has a slightly wider mid section, full-length cutout, and is designed for unisex use.
+We put them to the test, here are the details (and the “why” behind the design), along with our first impressions…

 The Verse replaces Ajna and Montrose saddles, too.
 Bontrager seems confident that the Verse will perform on mountain, road, and gravel bikes, for men and women.
 Which would make it a true Jack/Jill of all trades, and here’s why:

 Their Ajna (women’s) saddle used a wider nose and overall sizing than the Montrose (men’s) for both men and women.
 In fit studies, with their pro teams, and through retailer fitting feedback, they saw quite a few men choosing to go with a slightly wider Ajna.

 They also saw the smallest size offering for the Montrose saddle (128) was by far the least chosen option through fitting and sizing.
 So they went with a slightly larger size offering, more in line with what they offered for the women’s Ajna, and more size options (now 4) to make sure they have a fitting option for all riders.